umarfaruk2/django_celery_counter_app/README.md

 ## How to start this project
 - Download the project and unzip
-- After download open any code editor(In you device must have django, rest_framework, celery)
+- After download open it any code editor(In you device must have django, rest_framework, celery)
 - python manage.py makemigrations(In terminal)
 - python manage.py migrate(In terminal)